anandka/Learning/Kubernetes Revision.md

 ip -n red link set veth-blue up
 ~~~

-- try to ping from red NS to blue NS it should work
+- Try to ping from red NS to blue NS it should work
 - `ip -n red ping 192.168.15.2`  should work

 **But notw the challange is you can keep on creating these virtual cables and adding it to different NNS because there are be 100's of them on same host hence enters Virtual BRIDGE**